<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Past Territory Performance

-To improve your sales territory mapping, start by looking at each territory’s sales history, including the customers and prospective clients it includes.
+To improve your sales territory planning, start by looking at each territory’s sales history, including the customers and prospective clients it includes.
 You might also look at each customer's buying habits and pain points to get a full picture of the needs to be addressed in each territory.
 Also, look at any changes in a client's environment and any trends that might cause you to change your approach to the territory.
 This exercise will surface new opportunities for growth.

 Market Potential